-If you don’t have a pan with a thicker bottom or a dutch oven, it’s better to stir from time to time to prevent the bottom from burning.
-Do it every 5 to 10 minutes.
+If you don’t have a pan with a thicker bottom or a dutch oven, it’s best to stir from time to time to check if the bottom is not burning.
+Do it every 10 minutes.

-Once it’s ready, place the onion chutney in jars and let it cool before storing in your fridge.
-If you know how to, you can opt to can this recipe and store outside your fridge while closed.
+Once it’s ready, place the onion chutney in jars and let it cool before storing in the fridge.

 What to eat with it